nus-cs2103-AY2324S1/ip/docs/README.md

 ### Considerations

-All commands must be in full lowercase (for now)
+All commands must be in full lowercase (for now).

-If you are ever confused,
+If you are ever confused, simply type "help" and the start screen will show!

 ## Usage

-You can download the latest release from [here](https://github.com/sp4ce-cowboy/ip/releases/) and then:
+You can download the latest release from [here](https://github.com/sp4ce-cowboy/ip/releases/tag/A-Release-3) and then:

 1. Navigate into the directory with